zbalkan/wazuh-devenv/README.md

 ## Note

-Be aware that the *local_decoder.xml* and *local_rules.xml* are ignored by git as they will be the first files to be added when you copued the files.
+1. Be aware that the *local_decoder.xml* and *local_rules.xml* are ignored by git as they will be the first files to be added when you copued the files.
 It is suggested to use a clear naming convention instead of these files.

+2. The builtin rules of Wazuh are included in the repository but they are disabled by default.
+You can uncomment the block if you needto test them as well.

 ## Permissions